 Alpine Dachsbracke Appearance

 The Alpine Dachsbracke is a short-legged, sturdy hunting dog with a robust, strong boned body structure, dense coat and firm muscles.
-The bridge of the nose is straight and the skull is lightly arched.
+The nose bridge is straight, and the skull features a gentle arch.

 The nose is straight and is at top of the face, this facilitates the Alpine Dachsbracke to get the scent even in conditions of slight breeze.
 The color of nose is black; Alpine Dachsbracke has strong complete teeth which clamps with scissor or pincer bite.
 The neck portion is very robust with strong circular muscles.

 The tail is set on high, thick at root.
 Alpine Dachsbracke has strong shoulder which are thickly muscles.
 If you observe Alpine Dachsbracke from the rear the leg appears to be straight.
-The Alpine Dachsbracke has a double coat consisting of very thick top coat and a dense undercoat, which covers the whole body and is close fitting.
+The Alpine Dachsbracke has a double coat with a dense undercoat and a thick top coat that fits snugly over the entire body.
 The color of dog usually is dark deer red with or without black hairs lightly interspersed.

 The breed usually carriesa white star on chest which distinguishes the dog from other close breed.Alpine Dachsbracke and Dachshund have few things in common.
 Both are different breed of dogs; both have small legs and long body.
 Compared to Dachshund the Alpine Dachsbracke is sturdier and has big boned structure.

-The Alpine Dachsbracke has a double coat consisting of very thick top coat and a dense undercoat, which covers the whole body and is close fitting.
+The Alpine Dachsbracke features a double coat with a thick top layer and a dense undercoat, providing a close-fitting coverage across its entire body.
 Alpine Dachsbracke has a good temperament, friendly with fearless personality.

 Mountain hunts men use this dog which is weather resistant working dog.
 Usually Alpine Dachsbracke grows up to a height: 13 - 16.5 inches (34 - 42 cm) and weighs around 33 - 40 pounds (15 - 18 kg).